open-ephys/ONI/source/hw-spec/controller/index.rst

 Controller
 ==========
-The :term:`controller`'s purpose is to interface an ONI hardware system with the host computer.
+The :term:`controller's <controller>` purpose is to interface an ONI hardware system with the host computer.
 It aggregates and routes device data and provides transparent access to all devices, independently of their physical location.